mozaik-association/mozaik/docs/3Marketing-emails.md

 # Marketing emails
 The emails marketing module offers additional functionalities to complement the Odoo standard.
 The module provides you to manage the marketing emails of your organisation.

-It will provide access to :
+It will provide access to:

 - The general information of your marketing emails
 - The recurrent mailings